asadian98/motornet-pro/docs/report.typ

 #cite("Shadmehr1994", "Conditt1997", "CrevecoeurRobustControl").
 This shows the need for a more general framework and
 formulation that models the organization of control -- not as a single model-based policy output but one that also allows for policy modulation, adaptation (e.g. continual learning), and online multi-level planning and control.
-Added to that, the framework should be grounded in stochastic control, as this is a key feature of naturalistic movements making them inherently tuned and robust while also acting as a learning mechanism #cite("SigDepNoise", "VarLearning").
+Added to that, the framework should be grounded in stochastic control, as this is a key feature of naturalistic movements which also makes them inherently tunable and robust while also enabling a learning mechanism #cite("SigDepNoise", "VarLearning").

 To this end, most neuroscientifically-motivated modelling attempts have included an RNN-based controller, which favorably lends itself to neuron-population level analyses of activity patterns which are similar to what is done on experimental recordings from the motor-related cortical areas.
-MotorNet by @MotorNet #label("motornet") is one such realistic arm model coupled with a controller that is trained in delayed continuous feedback and continuous action spaces, following the optimal feedback control (OFC) framework laid out by #cite("OFCTodorov", "OFCScott").
+MotorNet by @MotorNet #label("motornet") is one such realistic arm model coupled with a controller that is trained in delayed continuous feedback and continuous action spaces, following the optimal feedback control (OFC) framework #cite("OFCTodorov", "OFCScott").
 This is a promising direction, especially when studying neural dynamics in cortical control, however, we are interested in the organizational aspect of motor control in a more _interpretable_ fashion, for which the model-based RL framework is more suitable.
 In a study by
 @RNN-SAC, performant control is elegantly achieved with an RNN-based actor in soft actor-critic (SAC) from @SAC so that